 The course will provide an overview of different Mass Spectrometry-based instrumentation and other techniques (such as NMR and Infrared) that produce data used for chemometric analysis.

 The course covers data processing and statistical analysis including worked examples using data analysis software.
 This section will cover processing and preparation of mass spectrometry data and will give an overview of Multivariate Statistical Analysis techniques for Biomarker Discovery, Environmental Analysis, Flavour and Fragrance Analysis and in Method Development.
 It will go through the different chemometric techniques, methods and tools used for creating and mapping data and includes an overview of the various commercial and freeware software tools available.

 The final part of the course goes on to explore the frontiers of chemometrics and advancements in the field.

-This 1-day course is ideal either as stand-alone or prior to attending the 4-day Data Analysis for Chemometrics (Agilent MassHunter with GeneSpring Mass Profiler Professional) course.
+This course is ideal either as stand-alone or prior to attending the 4-day Data Analysis for Chemometrics (Agilent MassHunter with GeneSpring Mass Profiler Professional) course.